pendulum-project/ntpd-rs/docs/guide/nts.md

 configuration will automatically start responding to valid NTS messages, there is no additional setup required.

-Getting a certificate for your server can be a quite involved proces.
+Getting a certificate for your server can be a quite involved process.
 We would recommend you use a [Let's Encrypt][1] ACME client for setting up a TLS certificate (similarly to how you would set this up for a webserver).
 Below you will find some examples using some popular clients.